G(U)ARDEN, urban vertical garden to test the effect of urban environment and horticulture

-‘G(U)ARDEN’ is a pilot project with a long-term goal.
+G(U)ARDEN is a pilot project with a long-term goal.
 ‘We have begun studying the urban garden’s harvest of vegetables and fruits in a scientific laboratory, including measuring the presence of heavy metals.
-The microbiological composition of the local air and water is also being studied and their effect on the plants grown in the city garden is being analysed.
-Our goal is to identify all possible risk factors associated with the impact of the urban environment on the edible plants that we have grown’, says Bates, emphasizing that ‘G(U)ARDEN’ is a tool for discussion, not a solution.
+The microbiological composition of the local air and water is also being studied and their effect on the plants grown in the city garden is being analyzed.
+Our goal is to identify all possible risk factors associated with the impact of the urban environment on the edible plants that we have grown’, says Bates, emphasizing that G(U)ARDEN is a tool for discussion, not a solution.

-The garden has been arranged vertically on four levels and stands at a height of eight metres.
+The garden has been arranged vertically on four levels and stands at a height of eight meters.
 Electrical illumination has been installed so that the garden can also be seen at night.
-Technical construction and scaffolding for the garden was provided by ‘Alfa Rent’.
+Technical construction and scaffolding for the garden were provided by ‘Alfa Rent’.
 ‘LVM Sēklas un stādi’ and ‘Stādaudzētava Blīdene’ supported the creation of the garden with seedlings.